 Right-clicking on a comment pops up a menu where you can delete the current comment, all the comments from the same author, or all the comments in the document.
 From this menu, you can also apply some basic formatting to the text of the comment.
-You can also change the font type, size, and alignment from the main menu.
+You can also change the font type, size, and alignment from the main menu. $% \left({{{\mathbf{x}}{i}}} \right)$

-To navigate from one comment to another, open the Navigator (F5), expand the Comments section, and click on the comment text to move the cursor to the anchor point of the comment in the document.
+To navigate from one comment to another, open the Navigator (F5) or go to the Navigator deck of the Sidebar, expand the Comments section, and click on the comment text to move the cursor to the anchor point of the comment in the document.
 Right-click on the comment to quickly edit or delete it.

 You can also navigate through the comments using the keyboard.
-Use $Ctrl+Alt+Page\ Down$ to move to the next comment and $Ctrl+Alt+Page\ Up$ to move to the previous comment.
+Use Ctrl+Alt+Page Down to move to the next comment and Ctrl+Alt+Page Up to move to the previous comment.

-Creating a table of contents
+Creating a Table of Contents